Harvey W. Scott: Death and legacy

 Scott died unexpectedly following surgery in Baltimore, Maryland, on August 7, 1910.
 His body was buried at River View Cemetery in Portland.
 His wife, Margaret Scott, died in 1925.

 Mount Scott, an extinct volcano in Happy Valley, was named after him, as was Harvey Scott Elementary School in Northeast Portland.
 Using $10,000 left in his widow's will for the purpose, Gutzon Borglum (notable for sculptures on Mount Rushmore) was commissioned to erect a statue of Harvey W. Scott.
 The city council chose the summit of Mount Tabor for the statue in 1928 and Borglum placed a model of the statue there in 1930.
 The bronze statue was dedicated on July 22, 1933, with approximately 3000 in attendance, 23 years after Scott died.
 Oregon governor Julius Meier was chairman of the event and Chester Harvey Rowell gave a speech.

 The statue was toppled during the early morning hours of October 20, 2020 in relation to racial justice protests in Portland.
 An unauthorized bust of York was installed around February 17, 2021 in the now-empty location where Scott's statue used to be.
 On October 24, 2022, The Oregonian published evidence that Scott's 40-year tenure as the newspaper's editor was an era when "overtly racist words" were commonly published in its pages.
-In reponse to the article, in December 2022, the board of Pacific University voted unanimously to remove Scott's name from a campus building.
+In response to the article, in December 2022, the board of Pacific University voted unanimously to remove Scott's name from a campus building.